UMSU Student FAQ | Lost Property, Clubs, Events, Support Services – UniMelb

 If we don't have it, you may have simply been assigned a new locker number.
 Call security on 8344 6666 and they can help open your old locker.

-Where can I find pianos on campus?
+Where can I find pianos on campus for student use?

 Pianos are available for both public use and music students: